oleggromov/html-scaffold/README.md

 You can see the definition of layout's mixin in the included /b/layout/layout.jade.
 Each block has its own templates with mixins, so we can share blocks with different projects easily.

+Reset.css from YUI and Modernizr have been already plugged in.
+Also there are conditional comments from Paul Irish.

 Edit **styles for layout block**.